 I developed this recipe from one I found in Marcella Hazan’s classic, Essentials of Classic Italian Cooking.
 She uses less hot pepper and does not take the shells out of her soup.

-It is a very simple mussel soup: Steam the mussels open, use the broth for the soup.
+It is a very simple mussel soup: Steam the mussels open, use the broth for the soup, strained of any grit.
 Add tomatoes, garlic, olive oil and parsley.
 Easy-peasy.

 I prefer this soup chunky, but if you want you can puree everything, or everything except for the mussels.
 You can substitute oysters or clams for the mussels, if you want.
 Or, if you have mussels and want to take your soup another way, try this Sardinian shellfish soup.